Tremus/ghost_docs/docs.md

 -   **Mix:** Wet & Dry

 <h2 id="fx-distortion">Distortion</h2>

+Asymmetric distortion with pre & post filters.

+The display on the left shows the distortion shape applied to the audios positive (right) and negative (left) phase.
+Vertically drag or scroll them to change the gain.
+Click the labels to open a dropdown menu containing all the distoriton types, or use the up & down arrow keys to cycle through the types.

 -   **Types +/-:** Cycle between different distortion types
 -   **Drive +/-:** Increases/decreases the distortion effect